Lacey Wallace: Biography

-Wallace complete undergraduate studies at Boston University in 2004 before attending Queens' College, Cambridge to complete her PhD in archaeology in 2011.
+Wallace completed undergraduate studies at Boston University in 2004 before attending Queens' College, Cambridge to complete her PhD in archaeology in 2011.
 She worked as a research associate in Roman archaeology at Cambridge (2013-2016) before joining the University of Lincoln in 2016.
 Wallace was elected as a fellow of the Society of Antiquaries of London on 26 June 2021.